 The channels used for simultaneous conversions are selected via the multiplexer address input pins, A0 to A2.
-The logic states of these pins also need to be established prior to the acquisition time; however, they may change during the conversion time provided the mode is not changed.
-If the mode is changed from fully differential to pseudo differential, for example, then the acquisition time would start again from this point.
+The logic states of these pins also need to be established prior to the acquisition time; however, they can change during the conversion time, provided that the mode is not changed.
+If the mode is changed from fully differential to pseudo-differential, for example, then the acquisition time starts again from this point.
 The selected input channels are decoded as shown in Table 6.

-The analog input range of the AD7266 can be selected as 0 V to $V{\text{REF}}$ or 0 V to $2\times V{\text{REF}}$ via the RANGE pin.
-This selection is made in a similar fashion to that of the SGL/DIFF pin by setting the logic state of the RANGE pin a time $t{\text{acq}}$ prior to the falling edge of $\overline{\text{CS}}$ .
+The analog input range of the AD7265 can be selected as 0 V to V{REF} or 0 V to $2 \times V{\text{REF}}$ via the RANGE pin.
+This selection is made in a similar fashion to that of the SGL/DIFF pin by setting the logic state of the RANGE pin a time t{acq} prior to the falling edge of $\overline{\text{CS}}$.
 Subsequent to this, the logic level on this pin can be altered after the third falling edge of SCLK.
-If this pin is tied to a logic low, the analog input range selected is 0 V to $V{\text{REF}}$ .
-If this pin is tied to a logic high, the analog input range selected is 0 V to $2\times V{\text{REF}}$ .
+If this pin is tied to a logic low, the analog input range selected is 0 V to V{REF} .
+If this pin is tied to a logic high, the analog input range selected is 0 V to $2 \times V{\text{REF}}$.